DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/hoverStyle/color.md

 ---
 ---
 ##### shortDescription
-Specifies the color of the series in hovered state.
+Specifies the color of the series in the hovered state.

 ---
 #include common-colorlist